-- by email to
+- by email to Shareholder.Centre@nab.com.au; or

-Shareholder.Centre@nab.com.au; or

-- Company Secretary National Australia Bank Limited Level 1, 800 Bourke Street, Docklands, Victoria, 3008
+- Company Secretary

+National Australia Bank Limited

+Level 28, 395 Bourke Street,

+Melbourne, Victoria, 3000.

-9.10 Personal information
+8.10 Personal information

-If you submit an Application, NAB (or the Registrar as NAB's agent) will collect your personal information for the purposes of:
+If you submit an Application, NAB (or the Registrar as NAB's agent) and a Syndicate Broker will collect, use and disclose your personal information for the purposes of:

-- processing your Application; - administering your NAB Capital Notes 5; and - letting you know about products or services from across the Group that might serve your financial, e-commerce and lifestyle needs or promotions or other opportunities in which you may be interested.
+- · processing your Application; - · administering your NAB Capital Notes 7; and/or - letting you know about products or services from across the Group that might serve your financial, e-commerce and lifestyle needs or promotions or other opportunities in which you may be interested.

 Company and tax laws require some of the information to be collected.
-You may choose not to provide your personal information or to limit the information you provide, in which case NAB may not be able to process your Application, administer your NAB Capital Notes 5, or make payments to you.
+You may choose not to provide your personal information or to limit the information you provide, in which case NAB (or the relevant Syndicate Broker) may not be able to process your Application, administer your NAB Capital Notes 7, and/or make payments to you.

-NAB may disclose this information for these purposes to its subsidiaries and relevant organisations involved in providing, managing or administering your product or service such as third party suppliers, other Group organisations, loyalty and affinity partners, printers, posting services, call centres, and our advisers.
+NAB may disclose this information for these purposes to its subsidiaries, Syndicate Brokers and other relevant organisations involved in providing, managing or administering your product or service such as third party suppliers, other Group organisations, loyalty and affinity partners, printers, posting services, call centres, and our advisers.
 We run our business in Australia and overseas, so we might need to share some of your information with organisations outside Australia.
-You can view a list of countries the Group discloses personal information to at nab.com.au/common/privacy-policy/ overseas-countries
+You can view a list of countries the Group discloses personal information to at nab.com.au/common/privacy-policy/overseas-countries.

-If you used a financial adviser who recommended your investment in NAB Capital Notes 5 (as indicated on your Application Form), NAB may disclose your personal information to that adviser and their service providers.
+If you used a qualified financial adviser who recommended your investment in NAB Capital Notes 7 (as indicated on your Application), NAB (or a Syndicate Broker) may disclose your personal information to that qualified financial adviser and their service providers.